Ronald Coase Institute

 Amazon.com is a searchable resource for second-hand and collectible books, as well as new ones.

-The Liberty Fund has produced a 2002 videotaped interview with Ronald Coase, conducted by Richard A. Epstein (NTSC and PAL formats).
+The Liberty Fund has produced a 2002 videotaped interview with Ronald Coase, conducted by Richard A. Epstein.